bestwebsoft/relevant-wordpress-plugin/readme.txt

 * Update : Improved design of code.

 == Upgrade Notice ==

+= V1.0.6 =
+BWS plugins section is updated.
+Plugin optimization is done.

 = V1.0.5 =
 Screenshots are updated.
 BWS plugins section is updated.
 We updated all functionality for wordpress 3.8.1.
 Problem with posts marked by Meta Key is fixed.